 If previous films are available, they are probably the most reliable way of identifying early hydrocephalus.
 Features that are helpful in making the diagnosis of acute obstructive hydrocephalus include 3:

-- transependymal oedema, or periventricular oozing, may be visible as high T2 signal on MRI or low-density change on CT around the margins of the ventricles, and should not be confused with white matter change of chronic small vessel ischaemia.
+transependymal edema, or periventricular oozing, may be visible as high T2 signal on MRI or low-density change on CT around the margins of the ventricles, and should not be confused with white matter change of chronic small vessel ischemia.